kornix/xl710-unlocker/README.md

 # xl710-unlocker
-This program unlocks Intel XL710 NICs.
+This program unlocks Intel X710 NICs to use 3rd-party transceivers.

 Tested by my own on 4x10GbE X710-DA4 adapter (Dell 68M95) successfully.

-The only update I've made to the original source is adding '-static' flag to build statically linked binary to run it on different linux distros without recompiling.
+However, use it on your own risk.

-## Usage
+### Usage
 Run the tool once providing the name of one of the NIC interfaces to unlock all interfaces on the NIC:

 ```shell